wgx-precy/escrow/docs/api-overview.md

 # API Introduction

-The LianLian Pay API is organized around REST.
+The LianLian API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

 You can use it in test mode, which does not affect your live data or interact with the banking networks.
 The API key you use to authenticate the request determines whether the request is live mode or test mode.

+Sandbox environment will be provided saperately.

 # Versioning